-Attachment B is a general map that include the pipeline route map showing the special permit segment and special permit inspection area.
-Attachment C consists of more detailed maps showing the area near the special permit segment.
+Attachment B contains general maps that include the pipeline route map showing the special permit segment and special permit inspection area and a more detailed map showing the area near the special permit segment.

-PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2019-0152 in the Federal Docket Management System located on the internet at www.regulations.gov.
+PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2023-0001 in the Federal Docket Management System located on the internet at www.regulations.gov.